Cinematic style of S. S. Rajamouli: Cast

 Rajamouli has worked with some actors frequently in his career.
 Jr. NTR starred in four of his films including Rajamouli's debut film Student No.1.
 Prabhas has starred in three of his films — Chatrapathi and Baahubali series.
 Ram Charan collaborated with him on Magadheera and RRR.
 Ravi Teja starred in Vikramarkudu and provided the voice for bicycle in Maryada Ramanna.
 Sunil starred in Maryada Ramanna and played a supporting role in Magadheeera.
 Sudeep played the antagonist in Eega and had a cameo in Baahubali: The Beginning.

 Anushka Shetty played the female lead in Vikramarkudu and the Baahubali series.
 Shriya Saran played the female lead in Chatrapathi and was also cast in RRR in a supporting role.
 Ramya Krishna appeared in an item song in Simhadri and later played one of the central character, Sivagami Devi, in Baahubali films.
 Saloni had a cameo in Magadheera and later played the female lead in Maryada Ramanna.
 Mumaith Khan appeared in item songs in Chatrapathi and Magadheera.

 Kota Srinivasa Rao worked with him in three films.
 Nassar acted in Simhadri, Sye, and the Baahubali series.
 Pradeep Rawat was introduced to Telugu film industry by Rajamouli as the antagonist Bikshu Yadav in Sye which won him fame.
 He later worked in Chatrapathi as the villain Ras Bihari.
-Narendra Jha was also introduced to Telugu cinema by Rajamouli.
-He was cast as the antagonist Baji Rao in Chatrapathi and later also acted in Yamadonga.
+Narendra Jha was cast as the antagonist Baji Rao in Chatrapathi and later also acted in Yamadonga.
 Supreeth worked in three films of Rajamouli as a goon or henchman of the main antagonist.
 Rajamouli gave Prabhakar his first full-fledged role in Maryada Ramanna which became his breakthrough role.
 Prabhakar named his son after Rajamouli as gratitude towards him.
 He later played the Kalakeya leader Inkoshi in Baahubali: The Beginning.
 After the film's success, he came to be popularly referred to as 'Kalakeya Prabhakar'.

 Rajamouli also regularly collaborates with Rajeev Kanakala and Chatrapathi Sekhar who appeared in six and nine of his films respectively.
 Rajamouli also worked with the comic actors Brahmanandam, M. S. Narayana, Venu Madhav, Ali, L. B. Sriram, Raghu Babu, Srinivasa Reddy, Sivannarayana Naripeddi, and Hema in multiple films.
 Tanikella Bharani acted in Student No.1, Sye, and Baahubali.
 Sameer, Ajay, Jaya Prakash Reddy, Rao Ramesh, Subbaraya Sarma, Surya, and Preeti Nigam acted in supporting roles in many of his films.
-His cousin S. S. Kanchi acted in four of his films apart from working in the writing department.
+His cousin S. S. Kanchi acted in his films apart from working in the writing department.
 His nephew Sri Simha, younger son of Keeravani, worked as a child actor in Yamadonga and Maryada Ramanna, along with minor roles in Eega and Baahubali: The Beginning.